thomykay/dhbw-projectmanagement1/lesson 101 - orientation/slides/lesson101-slides.md

 2. Round: Clarifying Questions?
 3. ⏲️10min Perfection Round (Popup)
    1. Perfector rates the agreement on a scale of 1..10 based on how much value the Perfector believes he or she can add.
-   2. Perfector says **“What I liked about the agreement was X,”** and proceeds to list the qualities of the agreement the Perfector thought were of high quality or should be amplified.
+   2. Perfector says **“What I liked about the agreement is X,”** and proceeds to list the qualities of the agreement the Perfector thought were of high quality or should be amplified.
    3. Perfector offers the improvements to the agreement required for it to be rated a 10 by saying **“To make it a ten, you would have to do X.”**